department-of-veterans-affairs/va.gov-team/platform/engineering/redirect-implementation-strategy.md

 - N/A

 _What team is responsible?_
-- VSP Ops and VSA Public Websites to provide expertise if this comes up because it shouldn’t need to exist.
+- VSP Ops and Public Websites to provide expertise if this comes up because it shouldn’t need to exist.

 _Any other notes_
 - The previous list of this type of redirects have been re-implemented server-side (October/November 2019).